 What is a subarachnoid haemorrhage?

-A subarachnoid haemorrhage is an uncommon and life-threatening type of stroke, caused by bleeding on the surface of the brain.
+A subarachnoid haemorrhage is a rare type of stroke caused by bleeding on the surface of the brain.

 What causes subarachnoid haemorrhage?

 A subarachnoid haemorrhage is usually caused when a weakened blood vessel in the brain bursts, known as a ruptured brain aneurysm.

 It’s not known why brain aneurysms develop, but factors such as smoking, high blood pressure, excessive alcohol consumption, family history and severe head injury can increase the risk.

 There are three other types of brain haemorrhage, a subdural haemorrhage, extradural haemorrhage and intracerebral haemorrhage.